php-flasher/php-flasher/src/Laravel/README.md

 ## Contact

-PHP Flasher is being actively developed by <a href="https://github.com/yoeunes">yoeunes</a>.
+PHPFlasher is being actively developed by <a href="https://github.com/yoeunes">yoeunes</a>.
 You can reach out with questions, bug reports, or feature requests on any of the following:

 - [Github Issues](https://github.com/php-flasher/flasher/issues)